lsst-france/focal_plane_bootcamp/pipetask/isr/run_ISR.md

 - Access your output collection<br />
 - Change the pipetask options from the command line<br />
 - Modify the yaml file<br />
-- Run a local version of isr, and modify some files: check in the log that your change is really applied<br />
+- Run a local version of isr, and modify some files: check in the log that your change is really applied